The Need For More Minority Donors

-Thousands of patients with blood cancers like leukemia and lymphoma, sickle cell and other life-threatening diseases need a bone marrow or umbilical cord blood transplant.
-They depend on Be The Match Registry® to find a match — someone like you.
+Thousands of people diagnosed with a blood cancer like leukemia and lymphoma, sickle cell and other life-threatening diseases need a bone marrow or umbilical cord blood transplant in order to live.
+They depend on Be The Match Registry® to find a matching donor — someone like you.

-We all have the power to help, the power to give hope.
+You have the power to help, the power to give hope!

 Your heritage can make all the difference.
-If you are from one of the following communities, you are especially encouraged to register as a marrow/stem cell donor or donate umbilical cord blood:
+If you are from one of the following communities, you are especially encouraged to register as a bone marrow or donate umbilical cord blood upon delievery:

 - Black and African American